backtrace-labs/backtrace-unity/README.md

 2) Unhandled Exceptions - Unhandled Exceptions are exceptions in a game that occur outside of an explicit try / catch statement.
 3) Handled Exceptions - Exceptions that are explicitly caught and handled.
 4) Crashes - An end to the game play experience.
 The game crashes or restarts.
 5) Hangs - A game is non responsive.
-Some platforms will tell the user “This app has stopped responding
+Some platforms will tell the user "This app has stopped responding"

 The plugin provide 2 controls for manaing what the client will report.
 [SkipReports](#filtering-a-report) allows you to tell the client to only report on specific classes of these errors, and [Log Error Sampling](#sampling-log-errors) will allow you to tell the client to sample the Debug Log errors so programmers don't 'shoot themselves in the foot' by releasing the plugin to a many users and report on hundreds of low priority and recoverable errors that they may not be intending to capture.